intel/pepc/docs/pepc-pstates.rst

 **--min-freq** *MIN_FREQ*
    Set the minimum CPU frequency.
 The default unit is 'Hz', but 'kHz', 'MHz', and 'GHz' can also be used (for example "900MHz").
-Preferred mechanism is 'sysfs', which uses '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/scaling_min_freq'.
+The supported mechanisms are: 'sysfs', 'msr'.
+The 'sysfs' mechanism uses '/sys/devices/system/cpu/cpu<NUMBER>/cpufreq/scaling_min_freq'.
 The 'msr' mechanism uses the MSR_HWP_REQUEST (0x774) register, bits 7:0.

    The following special values can also be used:
    **min**
       Minimum frequency supported by the Linux CPU frequency driver (see '--min-freq-limit').
+      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'min' to the actual minimum frequency.
    **max**
       Maximum frequency supported by the Linux CPU frequency driver (see '--max-freq-limit').
+      Regardless of the '--mechanisms' option, the 'sysfs' mechanism is always used to resolve 'max' to the actual maximum frequency.
    **base**, **hfm**, **P1**
       Base CPU frequency (see '--base-freq').
+Regardless of the '--mechanisms' option, all available mechanisms are tried to resolve these special values to the actual base frequency.
    **eff**, **lfm**, **Pn**
       Maximum CPU efficiency frequency (see '--max-eff-freq').
+Regardless of the '--mechanisms' option, the 'msr' mechanism is always used to resolve these special values to the actual maximum CPU efficiency frequency.
    **Pm**
       Minimum CPU operating frequency (see '--min-oper-freq').
+Regardless of the '--mechanisms' option, the 'msr' mechanism is always used to resolve these special values to the actual minimum CPU operating frequency.

    Note, on some systems 'Pm' is lower than 'Pn'.
 For example, 'Pm' may be 500MHz, while 'Pn' may be 800MHz.
 On such systems, Linux may use 'Pn' as the minimum supported frequency limit.
-From Linux's perspective, the minimum frequency could be 800MHz, not 500MHz.
+From Linux's perspective, the minimum supported frequency is 800MHz, not 500MHz.
 In this case, using '--min-freq 500MHz --mechanisms sysfs' will fail, while '--min-freq 500MHz --mechanisms msr' will succeed.
-By default, '--min-freq 500MHz' will also succeed as pepc tries all available mechanisms.

 **--max-freq** *MAX_FREQ*
    Set the maximum CPU frequency.
 Similar to '--min-freq', but applies to the maximum frequency.